unfoldingWord-dev/uw-pdf/tX-README.md

 tX has these 3 job queues:

-1. make HTML pages
+1. tX_webhook: makes HTML pages
-1. make OBS PDFs
+1. tX_OBS_PDF_webhook: makes OBS PDFs
-1. make other PDFs
+1. tXmake other PDFs

+The queue for #1 is called tX_webhook
-The queue for #2 is called tX_obs_PDF_webhook.
+The queue for #2 is called tX_OBS_PDF_webhook.
 The queue for #3 is called tX_other_PDF_webhook.